 One resident said they knew something bad had happened when they saw the rescue helicopter land at the property after a flurry of police and St John Ambulance vehicles rushed to the scene.

-They all described Raetihi as tight knit and although no names were being mentioned in social media, locals knew who had been affected.
+They all described Raetihi as tight-knit and although no names have yet been released, locals knew who had been affected.

 One neighbour said the "pond" referred to by police would more likely have been the farm dam, which supplies water for stock/animals.